criteo/babar/README.md

       -c, --containers  <arg>         if set, only metrics of containers matching these prefixes are aggregated (comma-separated)
-      -d, --max-traces-depth  <arg>   max depth of stack traces -r, --min-traces-ratio  <arg>   min ratio of appearance in profiles for traces to be kept -o, --output-file  <arg>        path of the output file (default: ./babar_{date}.html) -t, --time-precision  <arg>     time precision (in ms) to use in aggregations --help                          Show help message
+      -d, --max-traces-depth  <arg>   max depth of stack traces -r, --min-traces-ratio  <arg>   min ratio of occurences in profiles for traces to be kept -o, --output-file  <arg>        path of the output file (default: ./babar_{date}.html) -t, --time-precision  <arg>     time precision (in ms) to use in aggregations --help                          Show help message